Centering Children and Nutrition

 5 Min Read

-As Bread for the World approaches its 50 year celebration, the organization continues to advocate for effective policies to end hunger in the United States and around the world.
+As Bread for the World approaches its 50th anniversary celebration, the organization continues to advocate for effective policies to end hunger in the United States and around the world.

 Bread’s newest policy campaign, Nourish Our Future (NOF), centers ending hunger and malnutrition among children.
 Our international focus includes improving child nutrition as well as reducing the impacts of debt distress and climate change on young people’s nutrition security.
 The U.S. domestic areas of focus include the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC), a Child Tax Credit expansion, and college hunger.